Monte Verena

 Monte Verena is a mountain of the Veneto, Italy.
 It has an elevation of 2015 m.
+It is located in the Sette Comuni Plateau group, in the Venetian Prealps.

-It is a popular ski resort as well as a place of historical significance: at the summit of the mountain stands Forte Verena, a defensive structure from World War I.
+It is a popular ski resort, having 3 ski lifts.
+The mountain is also a place of historical significance: at the summit of the mountain stands Forte Verena, a defensive structure from World War I built from 1910 to 1914.